sembark/www/src/legal/terms.md

 The Sembark Service is billed in advance in accordance with our pricing schedule.
 You will be billed in advance on a recurring and periodic basis ("Billing Cycle").
 Billing cycles are set either on a monthly or annual basis, depending on the type of subscription plan you choose when purchasing a Subscription.
 There will be no refunds or credits for partial months of service, annual payments, or refunds for months unused with an open account, except in the case of our 30-day money back guarantee (see below).
 In order to treat everyone equally, no exceptions will be made.

 At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or the Company cancels it.
-You may cancel your Subscription renewal through our website or by contacting Sembark customer support [support@sembark.com](mailto:support@sembark.com).
+You may cancel your Subscription renewal through our website or by contacting Sembark customer support [{{ meta.supportEmail }}](mailto:{{ meta.supportEmail }}).

 All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities, and you will be responsible for payment of all such taxes, levies, or duties, excluding only United States (federal or state) income taxes.
 You agree to pay for any taxes that might be applicable to your use of the Sembark Service or payments made by you in connection with your use of the Sembark Service.